ShinnDing/ClientAndServerSockets/README.md

 # ClientAndServerSockets
-Assigns ports and passes values using "Waiting Best Practices" to maintain chronological order.
+Assigns ports to Client and Server, then passes four values from Client port to Server port.
+Server passes back client values and response messages.
+Used multithreading to pass values, and “Waiting Best Practices” to maintain chronological order.
+Captured traffic on Wireshark loopback, and showed messages sent back and forth through the TCP Payload.
+(To adhere to school policy, the code, output, and Wireshark results available to employers upon request.)